poojithayata/Poojithayata/README.md

 # Poojitha Yata 👋

- `Code Alchemist (Data & Dev engineer)`
+ `Code Alchemist (AI/ML Engineer)`

-I am a Results-oriented Software Developer with 3+ years of experience delivering high-performance, scalable applications in finance and insurance domains.
-Proficient in .NET (C#, ASP.NET Core, MVC, Web API), Node.js (Nest.js), React.js, Angular, SQL Server, Oracle, and PostgreSQL.
-Skilled in designing microservices, integrating REST/SOAP APIs, and building secure, cloud-native systems on Azure and AWS.
-Experienced in CI/CD (Azure DevOps, GitHub, Terraform), data integration (SSIS, Datastage), and real-time systems using Kafka and gRPC.
-Adept in Agile, BDD, and TDD environments, with a strong focus on system performance, cloud deployment, and end-to-end software delivery.
+Highly experienced AI Engineer with 3+ years of expertise in Data and Machine Learning, specializing in developing and deploying advanced models using Python, TensorFlow, Keras, and scikit-learn.
+Proficient in data preprocessing, feature engineering, and model evaluation.
+Skilled in data visualization with Tableau and Power BI, and experienced in handling large datasets and implementing data pipelines.
+Proven ability to integrate AI solutions with AWS and Azure.

 ---
 # Languages and Tools